-World reactions to the surprise attack by Palestinian Hamas on Israel
+World reaction to surprise attack by Palestinian Hamas on Israel

 European Commission

-“I unequivocally condemn the attack carried out by Hamas terrorists against Israel … Israel has the right to defend itself against such heinous attacks,” European Commission President Ursula von der Leyen posted on X.
+“I unequivocally condemn the attack carried out by Hamas terrorists against Israel… Israel has the right to defend itself against such heinous attacks,” European Commission President Ursula von der Leyen posted on X.

 I unequivocally condemn the attack carried out by Hamas terrorists against Israel.